Bamum script: Punctuation

-Numbers
+Numerals

-The last ten base characters in the syllabary are used for both letters and numbers:
+The last ten base characters in the syllabary are used for both letters and numerals:

-Historically, ꛯ was used for ten but was changed to zero when decimal mathematics were introduced.
+Historically, ꛯ was used for ten but was changed to zero when the numeral system became a decimal one.

 All versions (phases A–G)

 Unicode

 Bamum's 88 characters were added to the Unicode standard in October, 2009 with the release of version 5.2.
 Bamum Unicode character names are based on the International Phonetic Alphabet forms given in L’écriture des Bamum (1950) by Idelette Dugast and M.D.W.
 Jeffreys:

 The Unicode block for Bamum is U+A6A0–U+A6FF: